eagereyes/node-ip2cc/README.md

 ### Function lookUp(ipaddress, callback)

 This function performs the lookup and calls the callback, which gets two parameters: `callback(ip, cc)`, where ip is the ipaddress the way it was passed to the function, and cc is the two-letter country code if one was found, or null if not.
+In addition to the typical dot-notation string, the IP address can be a string containing the IP address as a single number, or the number itself.

 On the first call, `lookUp()` will initiate the IP data to be loaded from disk.
 Calls to `lookUp()` while the data is loading are queued, and are performed in the order in which they were received.